-A controversial study pointing to the ocean – and not dams or other freshwater issues – as responsible for a 65 percent decline of Chinook salmon along the North American coast has also stumbled on evidence that Columbia River Chinook salmon are being badly overfished.
+A controversial study pointing to the ocean – and not dams or other freshwater issues – as responsible for a 65 percent decline in the productivity of Chinook salmon along the North American coast has also stumbled on evidence that Columbia River Chinook salmon are being badly overfished.

 After being stuck in peer review for over a year and a half, the document has now been published by Fish and Fisheries, and it could have serious implications for the commercial troll fishery off the coast of Southeast Alaska.